HSalam26/3-tier-web-app-aws/README.md

-Sure!
-Here's a sample README file for deploying a 3-tier web app on AWS:

 # Deployment Guide for 3-Tier Web App on AWS

 This guide provides step-by-step instructions for deploying a 3-tier web application on AWS using Amazon EC2, Auto Scaling Groups, and Amazon RDS.